WHAT TO EXPECT AT THE INITIAL CONSULTATION

 To begin, most people we meet with likely have never hired a family law attorney.
 We understand that you are coming to us at a difficult time and that what you are telling us is intimate.
 We promise to treat what you tell us with the respect it deserves and to keep it confidential.
 We will not judge you.
 As your lawyer, we cannot change what happened before you came to us.

-Next, we want to hear your story.
+We want to hear your story.
 We need you to be completely honest with us about what happened to bring you to the point where you feel you need to hire an attorney.
-We are not here to pass judgment on you for what has happened before you came to meet with us.
-After hearing your story, we can then explain how Maryland law applies to the specific facts of your case.
+After hearing your story, we can explain how Maryland family law applies to the specific facts of your case.
 We can provide you with information explaining the case process and what factors are considered in cases where there is a request for alimony, child support, and/or custody.
 You are welcome to take notes during the meeting and, depending on the issues, we may provide you with resources to use as a follow-up after our meeting.